dekuNukem/duckyPad/README.md

 ----

-duckyPad is a 15-key mechanical macropad that helps **speed up your workflow** by automating keyboard (and mouse!) inputs.
+duckyPad is a 15-key mechanical macropad that helps **consolidate & speed up workflow** by automating keyboard (and mouse!) inputs.

 ![Alt text](resources/pics/title_jpg.jpg)